 The Faculty of Arts welcomes recipients of various Australia Award Scholarships (AAS) provided by the Australian Government for international students.
 Read about the AAS approved programs and support services available.

 Approved fields of study in the Faculty of Arts have included a number of Masters by Coursework and Research programs, such as:

-Not at all of these programs are approved for every country.
-You will need to check the country-specific eligibility criteria and priority areas for development on the Australian Government participating countries web page.
+Please note: Not at all of these programs are approved for every country.
+You will need to check the country-specific eligibility criteria and priority areas for development on the Australian Government Participating countries web page.

 What support services are available?

 The University of Melbourne offers a range of services for Australia Awards students including: